squid-cloud-samples/todo/frontend/public/tutorial.md

 1. In the [Squid Cloud Console](https://console.squid.cloud) create a new app called `todo`.

 2. To initialize Squid in a client app, you must provide some details about your Squid application.
 In the `main.tsx` file of the frontend, update the options passed to `SquidContextProvider` with your `appId` and `squidDeveloperId`.
-You can find these values in the [Squid Cloud Console](https://console.squid.cloud):
+You can find these values in the application overview page of the [Squid Cloud Console](https://console.squid.cloud):

 ```typescript
 ...